smackers/smack/README.md

 needs.

 **Known problems:**
-Z3 source code can sometimes not be cloned from codeplex using git.
+Z3 source code cannot be cloned from codeplex using git sometimes.
 This is a known [problem](http://z3.codeplex.com/wikipage?title=Git%20HTTPS%20cloning%20errors).
 In that case you can manually download Z3's sources from its codeplex site.